 Thank you for caring.
 Friends and supporters of Scouting, just like you, are critical to the success of our programs.
 Your donations help us give children a safe, nurturing, educational, and fun experience.
 Because of you, the Pee Dee Area Council offers a beautiful camp (Camp Coker), a service center that carries supplies and training materials, a staff that sends out mailings, processes advancements, and conducts criminal background checks on prospective leaders. and a host of other services.

-If you would like to make a donation to the Pee Dee Area Council, please proceed to the Online Payment Gateway or contact the council service center at 843-662-6306 or 866-272-7322.
+If you would like to make a donation to the Pee Dee Area Council, please proceed to the Secure Online Donation Page or contact the council service center at 843-662-6306.

 Annual Operating Expenses